aav7fl/website-legacy/_posts/2016-05-01-ocarina-of-time-n64-save-transfer-guide.markdown

 **If your Nintendo 64 freezes at any point, you will need to power down your Nintendo 64 and begin again from Part Two: Step 3.**

-1. Make sure the Expansion Pak is installed in your Nintendo 64.
+1. Make sure the 8 MB Expansion Pak is installed in your Nintendo 64.
-2. Connect to Nintendo 64 to the television, and plug the power cable.
+2. Connect the Nintendo 64 to the television, and plug in the power cable.
 3. Insert Super Mario 64 into the GameShark, and insert the GameShark into the Nintendo 64.
 4. Turn on your TV and the Nintendo 64.
 5. Once the GameShark main menu has appeared, select ‘key codes’, scroll down to the keycode named “Zelda”, and activate it.